bmckenzie93/natours/README.md

   [1:00pm]
   So far I have gone over how to skew a div with content, and skew back the content so it looks right.
 I also went over the shape outside ability and made a clip path of a circle.

+  [1:36pm]
+  I finished making the stories design.
+I added a hover effect making the picure zoom out, blur, and darken on hover; while the name of the person animates in on top.
+Next up is the background video.

   []
 }